stablecog/stablecog/README.md

 - `PUBLIC_SUPABASE_ANON_KEY`: The anon key of your Supabase instance.
 - `PUBLIC_SUPABASE_ADMIN_KEY`.
 The admin key of your Supabase instance.

-There is a Plausible Analytics script on `src/app.html`.
-You can remove it or you can change the `data-domain` and `src` attributes to point to your domain and your Plausible instance.

 ---

 ## Special Thanks